 - Canadian Voice of Women for Peace (VOW) — A non-partisan non-governmental organization (NGO) comprised of a network of diverse women, with consultative status at the United Nations ECOSOC.
 For over 50 years, VOW has provided a means for women to exercise responsibility for the promotion of world peace and justice, and is currently one of the major advocacy organizations. http://vowpeace.org/chapters/ontario-chapter/[I]

-- Soroptimist — Soroptimist International is “a worldwide organisation for women in management and the professions, a global voice for women through Awareness, Advocacy and Action.”
+- Soroptimist — Soroptimist International is “a worldwide organization for women in management and the professions, a global voice for women through Awareness, Advocacy and Action.”
 The Eastern Canada and Toronto website is currently under development.

 - Feminist Alliance for International Action (FAFIA) is a dynamic coalition of over 75 Canadian women’s equality-seeking and related organizations, the largest organization advocating for women in Canada.
 FAFIA’s mandate is to further women’s equality here through domestic implementation of Canada’s international human rights commitments, and is the watchdog for the status of women at the federal level.
 OWN is a member organization.
 [AR]